turbopape/postagga/README.md

 The parser is basically a state machine.
 It goes through **steps** *([:qui, :mood])*, with each step encompassing multiple **states** *([#{#{"V}} ...])*.
-A **state** basically refers to words; it is matched with tag sets (A word can very well relate to mutiple tags, if your preferred tagger wants to !!).
+A **state** basically refers to words; it is matched with tag sets (a word can very well relate to mutiple tags, if your preferred tagger wants to !).
 Different tag sets can be assigned to a **state**.
 For instance, to say that in some **state** we require either a *Noun("NPP")* or a *Verb("V")*, you might put:

 ```clojure